Seed Starting

 Soil – Whoops – not soil at all!
 The ideal sprouting medium is a sterile soil-less mix.
 The ideal mix retains water but is light and porous, allowing for good drainage.
 After seeding, sprinkle sphagnum moss or diotamaceous earth over the top to help prevent fungus on new seedlings.

 Location – This can be a couple different locations, first for sprouting and then for growing.
 Most seeds need temperatures of 50o F or warmer for good germination so you’ll want a warm location inside the house to get started.
 Then after germination, the seeds need light.
 For natural light, put your containers in a south-facing window during the day and protect from drafts.
-If no window is available, you could use adjustable fluorescent lights hung a few inches above the pots.
+If no window is available, you could use adjustable fluorescent or LED lights hung a few inches above the pots.
 Before germination, hang lights about 1 inch above soil level.
 As plants grow, raise the lights but no further than 3 inches above plants.

 If started too early, plants will stretch to the light and get too leggy.
 Follow the seed packet guidelines!